Look what I made today! A hand tied glass fishing float net!

 It took me about two hours, and I learned a new knot that I am calling the “pretzel knot” – using waxed cotton thread I worked off of two tutorials – unfortunately I wasn’t able to find any photo tutorials, so I worked off of an eHow tutorial and this tutorial that has a picture of the lark’s head knot and pretzel knot up close.
 I made up my own ending, tying all the cords into a four strand braid (so cool!) and then lashing down the ends with some extra cord.
 The cord was waxed cotton cord that I stole from my husband, who also enjoys doing crazy knot work.

-My pal Bryan Randa from the local craft show circuit gave me this ball and an even larger green one to try tying nets on.
-He makes a ton of awesome stuff – last year I bought a glass ornament similar to the one below, which got me thinking about the possibility of tying nets…
+My pal Bryan Randa from the local craft show circuit gave me this ball.
+He makes a ton of awesome stuff

 Love it Ruth!!!
 I was planning on buying a ‘how to tie knots’ book to make some nautical stuff… I’ll begin with your tutorial!!